afhill/hillrunning/content/posts/2018-04-22-boston-marathon-2018-race-report.md

 &nbsp;

-I apparently also stopped my watch at this time.
-[Amateur].
+I apparently also stopped my watch at this time. *Amateur!*.
 But that just meant I didn't have anything to try to do mental math off of.
 Which was ok with me!

 M15: 14:52
 M16: 9:45